Harness and Lanyard Inspection: How to Inspect and Wear a Harness Correctly

 On the other hand, it is recommended that the inspector is independent, so the decisions they make are based on the equipment alone.
 For example, an inspector may need to decide that faulty lanyards or harnesses should be discarded, which could mean delayed work while spares are found.

-As mentioned above, pre-use checks should be carried out by all staff every time the safety equipment is used.
+Pre-use checks should be carried out by all staff every time the safety equipment is used.
 This will include checking all straps for fraying and ensuring all buckles and rings are free from distortion.
 Interim inspections could also be undertaken by designated employees as often as deemed necessary.
-Safety harness inspection checklist templates are available to support staff undertaking inspections at all levels.
+Safety harness inspection checklist templates and harness inspection guidelines are available to support staff undertaking inspections at all levels.

-Many external providers also offer detailed safety equipment inspections and can provide a valid certificate.
+Ideally, all users and managers should be trained in harness selection, inspection, and use of fall arrest harnesses.
+They should know exactly how to ensure the equipment is appropriate and safe.
+Many external providers also offer height courses and detailed safety equipment inspections and can provide a valid safety harness inspection certificate.
 These will vary in price depending on the amount and the type of equipment requiring testing.

 Yes.
 British safety standards require that fall arrest systems are certified by a competent person at least every twelve months.